 At Covenant, we love getting questions from prospective students and family.
 We want you to be as fully informed as possible in order to help you decide whether a Covenant College education is right for you.

-On this page we present some basic questions and answers about Covenant, and we've collected links to our more detailed FAQ pages in the "FAQ Central" navigation.
+On this page we present some basic questions and answers about Covenant.
 If you have questions that aren't answered in our FAQs, please don't hesitate to call us at 888.451.2683, email firstname.lastname@example.org, or fill out our Request for Information form.

 The Admission Process